jasonparrott/aggregateexposure/README.md

 | 32    | 4495832 | 4158 | 1081\.248677 |
 | 32    | 4508268 | 4825 | 934\.3560622 |

 The nature of the per-client updates also means that we can partition clients in order to scale the system horizontally, even dynamically by spinning up new instances of compute as necessary.
+These tests were done using the 20000 valuation/500 client/2000-10000 position set of hyper parameters.